GAGGIUINO/gaggiuino.github.io/docs/README.md

 # Compatibility

 Gaggiuino is designed for the Gaggia Classic family of espresso machines with 3-way valves (**NOT the Gaggia Classic V2, SIN035U RI9403**).
 Other espresso machines such as the Rancilio Silvia are also supported although no official installation instructions are available at this time.
+Gaggiuino is **not** designed for espresso machines that use a heat exchanger, thermoblock, thermocoil, or rotary pump.

 Name                                      | Voltage   | Model Years | Model ID        | Notes
 ------------------------------------------|-----------|-------------|-----------------|-------